-Amendments to our amended and restated certificate of incorporation will require the approval of the holders of at least% of our then outstanding capital stock.
-Our amended and restated bylaws will provide that the approval of stockholders holding at least% of our then outstanding capital stock is required for stockholders to amend or adopt any provision of our bylaws.
+Certain amendments to our amended and restated certificate of incorporation relating to board structure, director liability, indemnification, stockholder actions by written consent, stockholders' ability to call special meetings and amendments to our amended and restated bylaws require the approval of the holders of at least 66 2/3% of our then outstanding capital stock.
+Our amended and restated bylaws provide that the approval of stockholders holding at least 66 2/3% of our then outstanding capital stock is required for stockholders to amend or adopt any provision of our bylaws.